kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 Prior to iOS 9, the primary way to let apps communicate with each other was to register a custom URL scheme using the `CFBundleURLTypes` key in your **Info.plist**.
 For example, if you were developing a social network app for clowns you might have registered something like `clownapp://` or `clown://`.

 When iOS encountered a link using a custom URL scheme handled by an installed app, the system would open that app and pass in the entire link.
 Deep linking applied to system apps as well as third-party apps.
-You may have come across some of Apple's own URL schemes:
+You may have come across some of Apple's own URL schemes, such as `tel://`, `sms://`, `facetime://`.

-- **Mail.app**: `mailto://john.appleseed@apple.com`
-- **Phone.app**: `tel://1-408-555-5555`
-- **Messages.app**: `sms://1-408-555-5555`
-- **Facetime.app**: `facetime://user@icloud.com`

 After registering your custom scheme, you could then link into your app from elsewhere in iOS by constructing a link such as `clownapp://home/feed`.
 When the link was opened, iOS would then launch your app and pass in the entire URL via the app delegate method `application(_:handleOpenURL:)`.
 Your app could then interpret the URL whichever way it wanted and respond appropriately.